-With a couple of clicks, you can easily import your work from Jira into monday.com!
+With a couple of clicks, you can easily import your work from Jira Server into monday.com!

 Connect your account

-You will then see a page prompting you to enter your Jira information and connect it to your monday.com account.
+You will then see a page prompting you to enter your Jira Server account information in order to connect it to your monday.com account.
 Only the JIRA Global Admin credentials can be used here.
-In the image below, we're integrating with Jira Cloud.

-After filling in all fields, press "Connect" at the bottom of the page to proceed:
+After filling in all of the fields, press "Connect" at the bottom of the page to proceed:

 After connecting your Jira account, you will see the following screen.
 Search for the project you wish to import and click "Next":